ArduPilot/ardupilot_wiki/mavproxy/source/docs/modules/dataflash_logger.rst

     dataflash_logger start

-Start downloading dataflash logs
+Start streaming dataflash logs.
+Requires the dataflash logging to be started, typically when the vehicle is armed.

 .. code:: bash

     dataflash_logger stop

-Stop downloading dataflash logs
+Stop streaming dataflash logs

 .. code:: bash

     dataflash_logger status

-Print the progress of the dataflash log download
+Print the progress of the dataflash log streaming

 Settings
 ========